Locations:

 Diagnosis and Tests

-Your healthcare provider will ask you about your symptoms and perform a physical exam.
-They may do the following:
+To diagnose a vestibular schwannoma, a healthcare provider will ask about your symptoms and do a physical exam.
+From there, they may recommend several tests, including:

 Management and Treatment